 Even though you already sorted through your belongings, now that you’ve moved in there’s bound to be doubles and unnecessary items.
 As a team, declutter again and decide what stays, what goes and which pieces go where in your new home.
 This will be somewhat challenging if one of you is moving in to your spouse’s previously established residence and must make more room.
 Houzz recommends taking photos and measurements before moving in to gauge what will fit and what must go to storage , into an attic or closet or given away.
 Be sensitive when viewing your partner’s odd collections or family heirlooms that you dislike, says Houzz, and compromise on whether to display them or not.
 Remember to work together on meshing your styles together or choosing a décor that makes you both happy.

 If you cannot discuss important issues like finances, splitting up chores, desired level of household maintenance, privacy concerns, personal idiosyncrasies and daily habits, your marriage will not start out strong and result in future controversies.
 Disclosing your personal preferences regarding the aforementioned topics will set the tone for the success of your partnership and lead the way to working out solutions to supposedly impossible conundrums.

 Getting married and moving in together are very stressful life events even if you’re ecstatic for both to happen.
-Realize there will be an adjustment period — which Bold Sky points out is the most fragile time in your relationship — before life settles into a hopefully happy pattern.
+Realize there will be an adjustment period is the most fragile time in your relationship — before life settles into a hopefully happy pattern.
 Give yourself time to grow and acclimate to each other, recognizing that you each need your space but also time to appreciate each other.
 Once you realize these things and learn to speak your mind but remain respectful and loving, you’re ready to enjoy married life like you should.